param-mehta/Linkedin_job_recommender/README.md

 ## Overview

-This repository contains an algorithmic trading strategy implemented using the Zerodha Kite Connect API.
-The strategy aims to automate trading decisions based on predefined conditions and market data analysis.
+This repository contains the code to implement an automated data pipenline that scraps latest jobs from Linkedin and performs a similarity search between job descriptions and resume to return the top 5 most relevant jobs

 ## Features